 Topic Answer Summary Bathrooms 15 YES West Virginia has incorporated the federal Pasteurized Milk Ordinance (PMO).
 The PMO specifies that dairy farms have one or more toilets that are conveniently located, properly constructed, properly operated, and maintained in a sanitary manner.
 Working Hours NO West Virginia law does not limit the number of hours or days that an adult can work.
 Rest and Meal Breaks 16 YES Employees working 6 or more hours are entitled a meal period of at least 20 minutes, at times reasonably designated by the employer.
 The meal period requirement does not apply where employees are otherwise afforded necessary breaks or are permitted to eat while working.
 Meal periods of 30 minutes or more may be treated as non-working time.
-Rest periods of 20 minutes or less must be treated as compensable time.
+West Virginia law does not require rest breaks.
+If, however, an employer allows employees to take rest breaks, those breaks must be paid unless they are more than 20 minutes long.
 Labor Relations NO No provision in state law recognizing farm worker rights to organize.
 Whistleblower Protection YES / NO West Virginia law does not provide a general protection for private sector employees in whistleblower cases.
 However, topic-specific laws (like wage discrimination, wage laws, etc.) may protect employees that report unlawful practices.
 And specific employee disclosures (for example, OSHA-related violations) are protected from retaliation.
 Paid Sick and Vacation Leave NO West Virginia law does not require paid sick or vacation leave .
 Employers who choose to provide such benefits must follow their written policy/contract.
 Breaks for Nursing Mothers YES / NO West Virginia law does not address workplace accommodations for employees that are nursing, but there may be requirements under federal law.
 Employers should refer to the federal factsheet.
 Pregnancy Accommodations and Leave 17 YES West Virginia employers with 12 or more employees must make a reasonable accommodation to the known limitations related to pregnancy, childbirth, or related medical conditions for a job applicant or employee.
 Similarly, employers may not refuse to hire applicants where that refusal is based on the employer's unwillingness to make reasonable accommodations due to pregnancy, childbirth, or related medical conditions.
 However, employers who demonstrate that the accommodation would impose an undue hardship on the operation of the business may be exempt from this requirement.
 Family and Medical Leave YES / NO West Virginia law does not have a state specific family and medical leave law, but there are such requirements under the federal law (FMLA).
 Employers should refer to the federal factsheet.
 Military and other Service Leave YES / NO West Virginia law does not have a state specific military leave law for private employers, but there are such requirements under federal law (USERRA).
 Employers should refer to the federal factsheet.
 Crime Victim and Witness Leave NO West Virginia law does not address leave for crime victims or witnesses for private sector employees.
-Jury Duty Leave 18 YES Employers must excuse employees for the day(s) they are on jury duty .
+Jury Duty Leave 18 YES Employers must excuse employees for the day(s) they are on jury duty.
 Any employee terminated in violation of the law may be entitled to reinstatement, back pay, and attorneys' fees.
 West Virginia law also prohibits an employer from terminating or threatening to terminate, discriminating against, or threatening to decrease the regular compensation of an employee because he or she has been summoned for or is absent because of jury duty.
-Voting Leave 19 YES Employees may take voting leave for up to three hours between the opening and closing of the polls on election day, provided they have given 3 days' notice.
-School Activity Leave NO West Virginia law does not address leave for private sector employees to attend a child's school activity.